Advanced Ultrasound Guided Techniques of the Spine

-ADA statement: Dannemiller and the WAPMU fully comply with the legal requirements of the ADA and the rules and regulations thereof.
-If any participant in this educational activity is in need of accommodations, please contact Scot Sarver at email@example.com by July 5, 2017 to receive service.
+Dannemiller and the WAPMU fully comply with the legal requirements of the ADA and the rules and regulations thereof.
+If any participant in this educational activity is in need of accommodations, please contact Scot Sarver at firstname.lastname@example.org by July 15, 2019 to receive service.

 As a provider accredited by ACCME, Dannemiller must ensure balance, independence, objectivity and scientific rigor in its educational activities.
 Course director(s), planning committee, faculty, and all others who are in a position to control the content of this educational activity are required to disclose all relevant financial relationships with any commercial interest related to the subject matter of the educational activity.
 Safeguards against commercial bias have been put in place.
 Faculty also will disclose any off-label and/or investigational use of pharmaceuticals or instruments discussed in their presentation.
 Disclosure of this information will be published in course materials so those participants in the activity may formulate their own judgments regarding the presentation.